we-are-y/Y/echo/README.md

 2. **Context**: Understands and maintains conversation state
 3. **Personality**: Adapts its communication style to match yours

+## 🧩 Schema Registry & Dynamic Memory

+Echo is fully extensible and adapts to any data type via the **schema registry**.
+This means:
+- Echo can understand and reason about any new data type added to the Vault
+- The memory layer is built from schema-aligned entries, ensuring structured, versioned, and rich context
+- Prompt/response logging and per-user embedding metadata enable transparency, replay, and continuous improvement

+As new schemas are registered, Echo's capabilities and insights grow automatically—no code changes required.

 ## Contributing

 1. Fork the repository